Create Power BI Reports on Real-Time Acumatica Data

 See the Getting Started guide in the CData driver documentation for more information.

-After creating a DSN, follow the steps below to connect to the Acumatica DSN from Power BI Desktop:
+After creating an ODBC DSN, follow the steps below to connect to the Acumatica ODBC DSN from Power BI Desktop:

-4. Click Edit to edit the query.
-The table you imported is displayed in the Query Editor.
-In the Query Editor, you can enrich your local copy of Acumatica data with other data sources, pivot Acumatica columns, and more.
+6. Click Transform Data to edit the query.
+The table you imported is displayed in the Power Query Editor.
+In the Power Query Editor, you can enrich your local copy of Acumatica data with other data sources, pivot Acumatica columns, and more.
 Power BI detects each column's data type from the Acumatica metadata retrieved by the driver.

 Power BI records your modifications to the query in the Applied Steps section, adjusting the underlying data retrieval query that is executed to the remote Acumatica data.
 When you click Close and Apply, Power BI executes the data retrieval query.